planetarian/KCDocumentation/KCCacheProxy.md

    ![KCCacheProxy-master folder contents](/KCCacheProxy/A5.png)

-6) Hold the `Shift` key and right-click anywhere inside the `KCCacheProxy-master` folder, under the files mentioned above.
+6) Hold the `Shift` key and right-click anywhere in the empty space inside the `KCCacheProxy-master` folder, *under* the files mentioned above.
 Click `Open PowerShell window here`, or `Open command prompt here`, whichever is present.

    ![Right-click menu options](/KCCacheProxy/A6.png)